15 Best Things to Do in Petrified Forest National Park

 Distance: 2.6 miles / 4.2 km

-What I mean is that the Agate House is arguably the most-accessible archaeological feature found anywhere throughout the park, making both this and the Long Logs Loop Trail a great day hike in the southern part of Petrified Forest to enjoy some of the best sites the Historic Rainbow Forest District has to offer!
+That said, the Agate House is arguably the most accessible archaeological feature in Petrified Forest National Park that visitors can experience up close, making both the House and the Long Logs Loop Trail a great joint day hike to enjoy some of the best the Historic Rainbow Forest District has to offer!

 Read My Separate Post: Long Logs & Agate House Trail